 How Do Anesthesia Mistakes Happen?

 Anesthesiologists are, in general, highly trained professionals.
 However, whether due to simple human error, negligence, or outright malpractice, anesthesia mistakes can and do occur.
+Research published through the National Institutes of Health found that situational awareness failures contributed to death or brain damage in nearly three out of four closed anesthesia malpractice claims, underscoring just how serious and far-reaching these errors can be.

 • Dosage Errors: A patient may receive an incorrect anesthesia dosage if a product is labeled incorrectly or if the anesthesiologist administers an improper dosage.

-• Delayed Administration: If anesthesia administration is delayed, due to complications like IV errors or vaporizer leakage, it can cause serious injury.
+• Delayed Administration: If anesthesia administration is delayed due to complications like IV errors or vaporizer leakage, it can cause serious injury.

 • Failure to Recognize and Respond to Complications: Some patients have a negative reaction to anesthesia; if an anesthesiologist fails to recognize or react to the symptoms, he or she has acted negligently.